apache/flink/docs/dev/table/catalogs.zh.md

 ## Catalog API

 Note: only catalog program APIs are listed here.
 Users can achieve many of the same funtionalities with SQL DDL.
-For detailed DDL information, please refer to [SQL DDL](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/sql.html#ddl).
+For detailed DDL information, please refer to [SQL CREATE DDL]({{ site.baseurl }}/dev/table/sql/create.html).

 ### Database operations